akhlakm/OpenMOL/README.md

 ﻿# OpenMOL

-OpenMOL is a python3 package that attempts to convert between popular molecular dynamics data file formats.
+OpenMOL is a python3 package that attempts to convert between popular molecular dynamics data file formats and exposes a pythonic way to easily manipulate mol2 files.

 ## Features